 It was by His wounds the sheep are healed.

-He himself bore our sins in his body on the tree, that we might die to sin and live to righteousness.
-By his wounds you have been healed.
-For you were straying like sheep, but have now returned to the Shepherd and Overseer of your souls.
-(1 Peter 2:24-25 ESV)
+24 and He Himself bore our sins in His body on the cross, so that we might die to sin and live to righteousness; for by His wounds you were healed.
+25 For you were continually straying like sheep, but now you have returned to the Shepherd and Guardian of your souls.
+1 Peter 2:24-25 (NASB)

 That was Christ’s work of redemption.
 Who is redeemed?
 Those who are saved are those who believe.
 (John 3:16) Christ, through His completed work, has become the endless, bottomless fountain of grace to all who believe.
 This fullness is the great treasury and storehouse of the Church.
 We must never forget that this fullness does not, nor will it ever, lie in human nature.
 No, it resides in our mediator, God and Man, our Lord Jesus Christ.
 The life, joy, relief against sin, and deliverance from the wrath to come are all in our Beloved, not us.
 This is another very clear reason why our salvation is His work from beginning to end my brethren.
 He is our mediator, we cannot be our own.